- WSS 3.0 and MOSS 2007

 -local "Deploys the solution synchronously on the local computer only.
 The timer service is not used."

-You will have to run the deploysolution with the -local parameter on each server running the Windows SharePoint Services Web Application Service.
+You will have to run the deploysolution with the -local parameter on each server running the Windows SharePoint Services Web Application service or Foundation Web Application service.

 For more information about deploysolution, see: